Throughput Testing and Troubleshooting

-Throughput levels may change based on what services are applied to the traffic.
+Throughput levels might change based on what services you apply to the traffic.
 Ideally, all traffic should be hardware switched through the switch ASIC.
-But certain services applied to the traffic require the traffic to be punted from the ASIC to the switch CPU.
-Since the switch CPU is slower at processing and forwarding packets, the throughput may suffer from these features.
-Some features that may cause software processing of packets are:
+But certain services applied to the traffic require punting the traffic from the ASIC to the switch CPU.
+Because the switch CPU is slower at processing and forwarding packets, the throughput might suffer from these features.
+Some features that might cause software processing of packets are:

 - Encapsulation methodologies

-It is also important to look at what general features are applied to the traffic:
+It is also important to look at what general features get applied to the traffic:

 - Layer 2 vs. layer 3 switching